 Long-range weather forecast skill has demonstrated links to the tropical stratosphere.
-The quasibiennial oscillation (QBO), a reversal of the tropical lower stratosphere zonal mean winds roughly 37 every other year, is an important source of predictability for seasonal forecasts of the North Atlantic Oscillation (NAO) [Scaife et al. 2014a].
-Although confined to tropical latitudes, the QBO has clear connections to polar stratospheric extreme vortex events [Holton and Tan 1980] and extratropical surface weather conditions [Thompson et al. 2002; Garfinkel et al. 2012].
-The QBO also modulates the chemical composition of the stratosphere, for example dominating interannual variability in tropical stratospheric water vapor with associated effects on chemistry and tempera-43 ture [e.g. Mote et al. 1996; Randel et al. 2004].
-The key characteristics of the QBO are zonal mean winds that oscillate from easterly to westerly 45 with an average period of 28 months.
-The period is inversely related to atmospheric wave momentum transport, or more specifically to the divergence of Eliassen-Palm flux [Dunkerton 1997], which is often called wave drag or wave forcing.
-A range of studies have identified tropical gravity waves as a crucial component of the momentum transport necessary to drive the QBO, with current estimates suggesting more than half of the flux is carried by gravity waves that are generated 50 by tropical convection (e.g. Kawatani et al. [2010]).
-Global characterizations of gravity waves 51 and their momentum transport remain an observational challenge due to their small scales, high frequencies, and intermittent occurrences [Geller et al. 2013; Alexander 2015].
-Models therefore 53 play a major role in our understanding of tropical gravity waves and their effects on circulation.
-54 Although the basic wave-mean flow interaction mechanism that forces the QBO has been understood for decades, most climate models still do not have a QBO [Schenzinger et al. 2016].
-The global climate and weather forecasting models that do include a QBO rely on parameterization of sub-grid-scale gravity wave forcing.
+The quasi-34 biennial oscillation (QBO), a reversal of the tropical lower stratosphere zonal mean winds roughly 35 every other year, is an important source of predictability for seasonal forecasts of the North At-36 lantic Oscillation (NAO) [Scaife et al. 2014a].
+Although confined to tropical latitudes, the QBO 37 has clear connections to polar stratospheric extreme vortex events [Holton and Tan 1980] and ex-38 tratropical surface weather conditions [Thompson et al. 2002; Garfinkel et al. 2012].
+The QBO 39 also modulates the chemical composition of the stratosphere, for example dominating interannual 40 variability in tropical stratospheric water vapor with associated effects on chemistry and tempera-41 ture [Mote et al. 1996; Randel et al. 2004].
+42

+The key characteristics of the QBO are zonal mean winds that oscillate from easterly to westerly 43 with an average period of 28 months and ranging from \sim 22 to 34 months.
+The circulation is not 44 locked to the annual cycle, rather the period is inversely related to atmospheric wave momentum 45 transport, or more specifically to the divergence of Eliassen-Palm flux [Dunkerton 1997], which is 46 often called wave drag or wave forcing.
+A range of studies have identified tropical gravity waves 47 as a crucial component of the momentum transport necessary to drive the QBO, with current 48 estimates suggesting more than half of the flux is carried by gravity waves that are generated 49 by tropical convection (e.g. Kawatani et al. [2010a]).
+Global characterizations of gravity waves 50 and their momentum transport remain an observational challenge due to their small scales, high 51 frequencies, and intermittent occurrences [Geller et al. 2013; Alexander 2015].
+Models therefore 52 play a major role in our understanding of tropical gravity waves and their effects on circulation.
+53 Despite the fact that the basic wave-mean flow interaction mechanism that forces the QBO has 54 and weather forecasting models that do include a QBO rely on parameterization of sub-grid-scale gravity wave forcing.
 Such parameterizations often assume an average set of wave properties, continually forced at all times and all longitudes.
 A few climate models include varying gravity wave properties that are tied to the model's parameterized convection (e.g. Richter et al. [2014], Bushell et al. [2015]), but large uncertainties in specifying the properties of the sub-gridscale gravity waves remain [Schirber et al. 2015].